M'diq

 M'Diq or Medieq (المضيق) is a Mediterranean town in northern Morocco located between Fnideq and Tétouan.
+The town is also known under the Spanish name Rincón.
 It borders Mellaliyine in the south and Allyene in the west.
 It is the seat of M'diq-Fnideq Prefecture.

 M'diq covers an area of 480 ha, of which 153 ha is urbanised.
-It recorded a population of 56,227 in the 2014 Moroccan census and hosts more than 100,000 tourists each year.
+It recorded a population of 67,599 in the 2024 Moroccan census and hosts more than 100,000 tourists each year.

 SNIM (M'Diq's Sailing Week/Semaine nautique internationale de M'Diq) is one of the most important tourist attractions.
 It is organised once a year by the M'Diq Royal Yachting Club and sponsored by several commercial firms.
 It is also significant to all the surrounding socio-cultural activities.

 Harbour

 The town's harbour is split into two parts: one for tourism and the other for fishing.
 Both have been expanded recently in order to improve tourist offerings and to increase the harbour's capacity.
 M'Diq is a popular weekend destination for residents of nearby Ceuta.
 Boats up to 50 metres long with a depth of nearly five metres can be moored.